 Is it safe to travel to Spain and should I cancel my holiday after flooding disaster?

-Flooding has severly impacted the Valencia region, with more rain on the way in the the southwest in Huelva
+Flooding has severly impacted the Valencia region and now Barcelona is experiencing torrential rain

 Your support helps us to tell the story